TouK/nussknacker/CONTRIBUTING/cla-individual.md

-that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to the Foundation, or that your employer has executed a separate Corporate CLA with the Foundation.
+that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Nussknacker, or that your employer has executed a separate Corporate CLA with Nussknacker.

 5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You